milliCoulomb/MAG_Color_transfer/README.md

 ![alt text](https://github.com/Universal-AC/MAG_Color_transfer/blob/master/preview.png?raw=true)

+[center]*From left to right, the source image, the target image and the image obtained via the script.*[/center]

 C++ program to transfer color from an image to another using a target image (only works for BMP 24 images).
 The method is depicted in [Color Transfer between Images](https://www.cs.tau.ac.il/~turkel/imagepapers/ColorTransfer.pdf).
 We included two programs.
-C++ script can be found in the ***color_transfer_v2*** folder, under the name of transfert and color_transfer.py (please note that color_transfer_v1 is deprecated).
+C++ script can be found in the ***color_transfer_v2*** folder, under the name of transfert (please note that color_transfer_v1 is deprecated).
 The Python script is located in the Python folder.

 Features provided in the repository: